 The well-known and long established Casa Ricla is perfect for a tapas pit-stop.
 A small, perfectly formed and extremely delicious bar, which is run by a mother and her two sons.
 All the family were present the night we visited, along with their bemused French bull dog.
 The salted cod tapas (bacalao) served on the obligatory hunk of bread is bloody fantastic.
 Washed down with a delicious and cheap glass of cava Lauren and I discussed how Madrid was our joint stomachs’ spiritual home and we must orchestrate our move there immediately.

 Casa Lucas further down the Calle is also a popular and late opening tapas bar.
 Lauren had the ‘Madrid’ tapas of blood sausage, (like black pudding) mixed with egg and pine nuts.
 ‘You might be able to share it’ the waiter assured us.
-The tapas ‘small plate’ was enough to feed a family of five and it was only the pine nuts that stopped me from trying out the meaty portion.
-Lauren enjoyed it but, as it was quite rich (and ginormous), couldn’t finish it.
+The tapas ‘small plate’ was enough to feed a family of five and it was only the pine nuts that stopped me from trying it.
 The pork and apple tapa was also delicious and the portion, more human-sized.
 We finished our 1am eating session with a crisp and sweet East Indian sherry.

 Our Sunday in Madrid started too late for breakfast so we went straight into tapas tasting.
 The tapas deal from ‘Cafe e tapas’ (a chain local to Madrid) has a reasonable ‘pinchos’ deal and a pleasant atmosphere.
 ‘Pinchos’ seems to mean ‘served on a chunk of bread’.
 We had; smoked salmon with whipped up cream cheese and pickle; crab pieces with cream; long slices of Iberico ham and a warm potato tortilla, all with Café con leche.